foxhound87/mobx-react-form/docs/api-reference/form-initialization.md

 ## setup()

-Normally you have to pass the initialization property to the constructor, or you can implement the `setup()` method inside your extended form class which will return the object of all properties:
+Normally you have to pass the initialization object to the constructor, or you can implement the `setup()` method inside your extended form class which will return the object of all properties:

 ```javascript
 import Form from 'mobx-react-form';